rigdenlab/conkit/docs/examples/analyse_msa.rst

 ---------------------------------------

 .. warning::
-   You require the `Matplotlib <http://matplotlib.org/>`_ and `SciPy <http://scipy.org/>`_ packages to use this script.
-If you are unsure if it is installed on your system, refer to the :ref:`installation` documentation
+   You require the optional dependency `SciPy <http://scipy.org/>`_ package to use this script.
+If you are unsure if it is installed on your system, refer to the :ref:`Installation` documentation

 Using a script
 ^^^^^^^^^^^^^^